Gold IRA Rollover Guide: Moving to Precious Metals from A 401k

 They don’t buy or sell gold.

-They arrange for a custodian, however, track your transactions, and allow you to hold gold and silver and other eligible precious metals within an IRA that owns other kinds of assets, too, and charge a flat rate per transaction, rather than an assets under management (AUM) fee of 1%, which is a more common arrangement among investment companies and asset managers.
+They arrange for a custodian to track your transactions and allow you to hold gold, silver, and other eligible precious metals within an IRA that also owns other assets.
+They also charge a flat rate per transaction rather than assets under management (AUM) fee of 1%, a standard arrangement among investment companies and asset managers.

 Gold IRA Rollover FAQs